Dr. John Paul Gallardo, Periodontics and Implant Dentistry

-- Patients with periodontitis who have one know major atherosclerotic CVD risk factor such as smoking, immediate family history for CVD, or history of dyslipidemia, should be informed of the increased risk for atherosclerotic CVD and advised to undergo a medical evaluation if they have not done so within the past 12 months.
+- Patients with periodontitis who have one know major atherosclerotic CVD risk factors such as smoking, immediate family history for CVD, or history of dyslipidemia, should be informed of the increased risk for atherosclerotic CVD and advised to undergo a medical evaluation if they have not done so within the past 12 months.

 - When periodontitis is newly diagnosed in patients with atherosclerotic CVD, physicians and dentists CVD, managing patients’ CVD should closely collaborate in order to optimize CVD risk reduction and periodontal care.

-Dentist are encouraged to inform their patients of the increased risk of cardiovascular disease associated with periodontal disease.
+The dentist is encouraged to inform their patients of the increased risk of cardiovascular disease associated with periodontal disease.

-Patient with atherosclerotic CVD should undergo a comprehensive examination of periodontal tissues for inflammation and bleeding on probing, loss of connective tissue attachment determined by periodontal probing , and radiographic bone loss.
+Patient with atherosclerotic CVD should undergo a comprehensive examination of periodontal tissues for inflammation and bleeding on probing, loss of connective tissue attachment determined by periodontal probing, and radiographic bone loss.

 Specific Recommendations for Patients with Periodontitis